Tarleton-Math/M5364_17fl_Data_Mining1/README.md

-# M5364_17fl_Data_Mining1
+# M5364_17fl_Data_Mining1 & M5366_18sp_Data_Mining2

-This repo contains source files for Math 5364 - Data Mining for Fall 2017 at Tarleton State University.
+This repo contains source files for Math 5364 - Data Mining I for Fall 2017 and Math 5366 - Data Mining II for Spring 2018 at Tarleton State University.

 - Folder "prof" is common to everyone.
 I will primarily use this distribute course materials like homework, links, instructions, etc.  But I encourage you to add to "prof/resources/links.md" as you find helpful resources.
 - Folder "student" is for you individually.
 Nothing goes into here in the shared repo.
 You will submit your hwk to your own repo in this folder for me to grade.